Temples of Jaipur Half-Day Tour - Photo 1

 Temples of Jaipur Half-Day Tour

 Explore Jaipur's most iconic sacred sites on this unforgettable tour of the Pink City's temples.
 Discover the Monkey Temple and Birla Mandir.
+Unmissable!.
 Itinerary.

 • 5 hours